 AWS has additional services.
-Learning of these keeps you ahead in the learning curve.
-Here are those 15 questions.
+Learning these puts you competitive.
+Here are those 15 services.

 1. What is Athena?